-For the majority of boards the Treasury provides advice on, directors, including the chair and deputy chair (if there is one), are appointed by the Shareholding or Responsible Ministers for terms of up to three years.
+For the majority of boards the Treasury administers, directors, including the chair and deputy chair (if there is one), are appointed by the Shareholding or Responsible Ministers for terms of up to three years.
 Shorter terms may be set to align with term expiries or for board transition.

 Directors may be reappointed for a second term and, in response to a particular need, a director may be appointed for further periods.
-Ministers will make their decisions based on an entity’s business needs, the availability of candidates for the role (including the incumbent), the incumbent’s performance, and the make-up of the board.
+Ministers will make their decisions based on an entity’s business needs, the availability of candidates for the role (including the incumbent), the incumbent’s performance, and the collective skills and experience of the board.

-Before applying for a position as a Crown director, you should be sure that you have the time available to commit fully to such an important role.
+Before applying for a position as a Crown director, you should be sure that you have the time available to commit fully to the role.

 Attendance at meetings is critical.
-Appointees are expected to make every effort to attend all meetings or, should they be unable to attend a particular meeting, to make arrangements to contribute in other ways.
+Appointees are expected to make every effort to attend all meetings or, should they be unable to attend a particular meeting, to make arrangements to organise remote access or contribute in other ways.

-There are three differing mechanisms used to determine the remuneration of directors:
+There are three differing mechanisms used to determine the fees of directors:

-- For Crown company boards, the Treasury advises the Shareholding Ministers on appropriate remuneration in accordance with the Crown Company Fees Methodology.
-The amounts paid vary on the size and scale of the company concerned and its associated risk profile.
-The base rate used to calculate remuneration for directorships ranges from $18,000 to $49,000 per annum.
+- For Crown company boards, the Treasury advises the Shareholding Ministers on appropriate fees in accordance with the Crown Company Fees Methodology.
+The Shareholding Ministers annually approve a fees pool for each board.
+Each board determines how to allocate this pool of fees.
+The base rate used to calculate the fee pool for directorships ranges from $18,000 to $54,500 per annum per director.
 The actual rate will depend on a number of factors, including the size and complexity of the company and the diversity of its operations and markets, and associated risk profile.
 Chairs are remunerated at twice the base rate and deputy chairs at 1.25 the base rate.
 Special fees may be approved in advance by Shareholding Ministers for extraordinary board work undertaken for Crown company boards.

-- For the non-company Crown entities the Treasury is responsible for, the Treasury advises the Minister on remuneration in accordance with the Cabinet Fees Framework (State Services Commission website).
+- For the non-company Crown entities the Treasury administers, the Treasury advises the Minister on remuneration in accordance with the Cabinet Fees Framework (State Services Commission website).

 - The fee setting body for independent Crown entities is the Remuneration Authority (State Services Commission website).

-Chairs, deputy chairs and directors are expected to review their performance annually.
+Boards and individual directors are expected to review their performance annually.
 These reviews are primarily a tool to help boards analyse their performance, and to identify and remedy any areas where performance could be improved.

-The Treasury conducts sector-specific induction programmes for all new directors.
-The entity then provides new directors with a formal induction into all aspects of the organisation.
+The Treasury conducts bi-annual induction programmes for all new Crown directors.
+The entity provides new directors with a formal induction into all aspects of the organisation.

 Once appointed, all directors are responsible for ensuring that they remain up-to-date in their knowledge of the legal and professional duties of board members.
-Ongoing professional development is typically agreed between directors and chairs.
+Ongoing professional development is encouraged and typically agreed between directors and chairs.
 For Crown companies a budget to support this is annually approved by the Shareholding or Responsible Minister.